-Loebenberg escaped Nazi occupied Germany in 1939, and later served in the US Army during World War II.
+Loebenberg escaped Nazi-occupied Germany in 1939 and later served in the US Army during World War II.
 The museum is credited with helping pass Florida legislature in 1994 for Holocaust history to be taught in schools.

 The museum is open daily from 10 am to 4 pm.
-Tickets are $16 but is a free thing to do in St. Pete for US Military, USF students and children under 6.
+Tickets are $16 but are free for the US Military, USF students, and children under 6.

 Fort De Soto

-The fort dates back to the Civil War when it was used to block the Tampa Bay.
-Named after Spanish explorer Hernando de Soto it was completed in 1900 and abandoned 23 years later.
+The fort dates back to the Civil War when it was used to block Tampa Bay.
+Named after the Spanish explorer Hernando de Soto, it was completed in 1900 and abandoned 23 years later.

 During WWII it was used as a bombing range, and in 1962 was opened once again as a public park.

 If museums are on your list of free things to do in St. Petersburg, check out the Quartermaster’s Museum, which does a great job of explaining the history of the fort.
 You can even explore a battery, and for those willing to climb the stairs you’ll be rewarded with a view of the gulf!

 Open 7 days a week, from 7 am until dark, the entrance is free, but there is a $5 parking fee.